MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 ![image29]({{ '/assets/images/docs/development/pull_images/pull_29.jpg' | prepend: site.baseurl }})

-GitHub should automatically detect the target for the pull request as `RCBugFix` in the main `MarlinFirmware` project.
+GitHub should automatically detect the target for the pull request as `bugfix-1.1.x` in the main `MarlinFirmware` project.
 However, you may instead see a page like the one below.
 In that case, click the `Compare across forks` button:

 ![image30]({{ '/assets/images/docs/development/pull_images/pull_30.jpg' | prepend: site.baseurl }})

-To target the `RCBugFix` branch in the main Marlin repository, click the `base` button and select `RCBugFix`.
+To target the `bugfix-1.1.x` branch in the main Marlin repository, click the `base` button and select `bugfix-1.1.x`.

 ![image31]({{ '/assets/images/docs/development/pull_images/pull_31.jpg' | prepend: site.baseurl }})